-If you are looking to enter the wonderful world of trading options for a living then learning technical analysis is key.
+If you’re looking to enter the wonderful world of trading options for a living, then learning technical analysis is key.
 Finding your entry and exit strategies are the best way to make a living with stock options.
 When holding options contracts overnight, buy near the close of the day.

-Buying as close to the 9 EMA (exponential moving average) gives the best momentum entry possible, because you are buying at moving average support.
+Buying as close to the 9 EMA (exponential moving average) gives the best momentum entry possible.
+You’re buying at moving average support.
 Dip buying is also a popular options strategy.

 Look at the daily chart when purchasing an options contract and pay close attention what the indicators are showing.
 If they are bullish, buy a call as you believe that stock will go up the next day.
 If they are bearish, buy a put as you believe the stock will go down the following day.

 For example, I use the 9 EMA, 20 EMA, 50 SMA and 200 SMA on my daily charts.
-If I see that the price is riding above the 9 EMA and there are no moving average crossovers, then I will consider that a bullish sign.
+If I see that the price is riding above the 9 EMA and there are no moving average crossovers, then I’ll consider that a bullish sign.

 I also look at the RSI (Relative Strength Index) and the MACD (Moving Average Convergence Divergence).
-The RSI shows whether the stock is overbought or oversold and the MACD shows the trend of the stock.
+The RSI shows whether the stock is overbought or oversold.
+MACD shows the trend of the stock.
 Lastly I draw trend lines and find patterns as well as horizontal resistance levels.

 The Ichimoku cloud is a helpful trading indicator to use with options.

-In the beginning, I have found myself in a sticky situation when I did not give myself enough time on the option.
+In the beginning, I have found myself in a sticky situation when I didn’t give myself enough time on the option.
 All options expire.
-So if you choose an options contract that is only a couple days away, yes that may be cheaper, but you do not have the wiggle room if the stock decides to take longer to make its move to your profit zone.
+So if you choose an options contract that’s only a couple days away, yes that may be cheaper, but you don’t have the wiggle room if the stock decides to take longer to make its move to your profit zone.
 Are you still wondering can I make a living trading options?
 If so, then learn options more in depth by taking our options course.

-I personally love to trade stock options.
+I personally love to trading options for a living.
 You can get in on the action of high priced stocks that trade at a price level that would otherwise be outside of your budget.
 You may not be able to buy even one share of Amazon, but you could afford a call or put option at around $500.

 Something to consider is how long you plan to hold the option for.
 You can day trade the stock option or hold it for a swing trade, depending on the setup.
 Although options are used mostly for swing trades, if you buy an option in the morning sometimes taking profit the same day is the best course of action, if resistance is encountered or a desired profit level is achieved.

 Can I make a living trading options?
-If you want to trade options for a living, taking your profits and not letting greed get a hold of you is paramount.
+If you’re trading options for a living, taking your profits and not letting greed get a hold of you is paramount.
 I know from personal experience that wanting a larger profit rather than being happy with the smaller profit level can cause you to end up losing a large amount of your options contract value.